 But not only is it great in cold drinks, but it’s also super easy to mix into hot beverages as well.
-So for coffee and tea, the simple syrup can be added to them both!
+So for coffee and tea, simple syrup can be added to them both!

 But wait, there’s more!

 It’s true, it’s not just about beverages.
 Bakers love to use this liquid sugar on a cake.
 Brushed on the exterior of an unfrosted cake, simple syrup adds moisture and sweetness to the cake – two things that are winners in my book!

 Toss it in a fruit salad with fresh fruit and mint – it makes a wonderful side dish at brunch or dessert!

 Simple Syrup Variations

 Oh, a basic simple syrup recipe is just the beginning!
 You can flavor simple syrup with fruit, fresh herbs, and spices.
 Use other sugars if you need to.

-So once you have gotten the hang of making the basic simple syrup, why not give one of these flavor variations a try?!
+So once you have made the basic simple syrup, why not give one of these flavor variations a try?!

 Herb & Spice Simple Syrups